 3. They’re Healthier

-What is healthier is really relative to individual people’s immune systems and sensitivities, but for many people (especially babies with sensitive skin), cloth can be a healthier choice.
+What is “healthier” is kind of relative.
+Individual people have individual immune systems and sensitivities.
+But for many people (especially babies with sensitive skin), cloth diapers can be a healthier choice.
 There are no alarming chemicals in cloth diapers to worry about.
 While the chemicals in disposable diapers are at levels low enough they shouldn’t be toxic, it is still a concern for many people.
 And some babies do have an allergy to them.

 Babies in cloth diapers do need to be changed a little sooner than a baby in a disposable, but that is actually a good thing for overall health.
 Doctors recommend changing a baby every 2-3 hours because it isn’t good for anyone to sit in their own pee for hours at a time, but most babies in disposables go longer than that between changes because the diaper can hold more.
 But that doesn’t necessarily mean it’s okay.